Windings of prime geodesics: Introduction

-We recall the following notion of winding for closed curves on a cusped hyperbolic surface $M$, due to Reinhart \cite{Reinhart1960} and Chillingworth \cite{Chillingworth1972}.
+We recall the following notion of winding for closed curves on a cusped hyperbolic surface $M$, following \cite{Reinhart1960,Chillingworth1972}.
 Fix a non-vanishing continuous vector field $X$ on $M$.\footnote{ The restriction to noncompact surfaces is essential for this construction; compact surfaces may not admit such vector fields.
 For an algebraic construction of winding numbers for compact surfaces, see \cite{Huber2012}.} Then for each closed parametrized curve $C(t)=(c(t),\theta(t))$ in the unit tangent bundle ${\rm T}^1 M$, given by position $c(t)$ and direction $\theta(t)$ at time $t$, the winding number of $C$ relative to the vector field $X$ is defined to be the total variation of the angle function

 over one revolution.
 This winding number is independent of the choice of parametrization and classifies nontrivial homotopy classes of closed curves in ${\rm T}^1 M$ \cite{Chillingworth1972,Smale1958}.

-The main object of this paper is to construct a similar winding number function with the vector field $X$ replaced by an automorphic form $f$, chosen such that the resulting winding number generalizes the Rademacher symbol for the modular orbifold.
+The main object of this paper is to introduce a similar winding number function with the vector field $X$ replaced by an automorphic form $f$ that would generalize the natural winding number function provided by the Rademacher symbol for the modular orbifold.

 Our construction goes as follows.
 Let $M=\G\bk \h$ be a cusped hyperbolic surface.
-Suppose that there exists an automorphic form $f$ for $\G$ of even integer weight that is nowhere-vanishing and for which $f(x+iy)\to0$ as $y\to\infty$.\footnote{ We will assume for simplicity that $\G$ has a cusp at $\infty$; this is true up to a conjugation.} By a standard procedure we may lift $f$ to a (unique) continuous function $F:{\rm T}^1M\to \C^*$.
+For simplicity, we fix a fundamental domain with a cusp at $\infty$.\footnote{ We may assume the existence of such a cusp up to replacing $M$ by an isometric surface.} An automorphic form of (integer) weight $2k$ for the action of $\G$ is a function $f:\h\to\C$ that is holomorphic on $\h$ and at the cusps, and such that $f(\g z)(\g' z)^k =f(z)$ for all $\g\in\G$, $z\in\h$.
+The (finite-dimensional) space of such forms is denoted $M_{2k}(\G)$.
+In addition to these stringent conditions, we further require that $f\in M_{2k}(\G)$ be \begin{itemize} \item[(i)] nowhere-vanishing, i.e., $f(z)\neq0$ for all $z\in\h$; \item[(ii)] and $f(x+iy)\to0$ as $y\to\infty$. \end{itemize} By a standard procedure we may lift $f$ to a (unique) continuous function $F:{\rm T}^1M\to \C^*$, where $\C^*=\C\setminus\{0\}$ denotes the punctured plane.
 Then each closed curve $C$ in ${\rm T}^1 M$ is mapped to a continuous oriented closed curve $F(C)\subset\C$.
 By construction, the curve $F(C)$ never passes through the origin of the plane, which corresponds to the cusp at $\infty$.
 We define the {\bf winding of $C$ relative to $f$} to be the topological index of the planar curve $F(C)$ about the origin, i.e.,